 Potential Medication Error Risks With Investigational Drug Container Labels

-FDA and the Reagan-Udall Foundation for the FDA held a virtual public meeting on the potential medication error risks with investigational drug container labels.
-We solicited input from stakeholders (e.g., sponsors, investigators, clinical sites, entities that supply or label investigational drugs, and study participants) on the risk of medication errors related to the content and format of information on investigational drug container labels, the prevalence and nature of medication errors, and practices that might minimize the potential for such errors.
+On May 18 & 19, 2021, FDA and the Reagan-Udall Foundation for the FDA convened a virtual public meeting on the potential medication error risks with investigational drug container labels.
+More than 700 registrants engaged with sponsors, investigators, clinical sites, CROs, IRBs, and study participants to explore perspectives on the risk of medication errors related to the content and format of information on investigational drug container labels, the prevalence and nature of medication errors, and practices that might minimize the potential for such errors.

 For purposes of this meeting, an investigational drug means a drug or biological product that is used in a clinical investigation under an investigational new drug application.